xperroni/clarus/README.md

 Version History
 ---------------

-**2014-12-24**
+**2014-01-12**

 A rather underwhelming update, mostly released to support other projects I'm working on and wanted to publish -- the visual processing library [Cight](https://github.com/xperroni/Cight) and its demo application [Dejavu](https://github.com/xperroni/Dejavu).

 The `core` module now includes `clarus::max()` and `clarus::argmax()` functions for OpenCV matrices, to save me from looking up the documentation of `cv::minMaxLoc()` every time I want to find the maximum value of a matrix.
 I also added `clarus::min()` and `clarus::argmin()` just for the sake of consistency, even though strangely I never seem to need finding the minimum of anything.
+Similarly I've also created a `clarus::pow()` function for element-wise matrix exponentiation.

-Also, the list class `clarus::List` now provides an `empty()` method (to match the one provided by OpenCV's `cv::Mat` class) and an implementation of the comma operator to support single-line instantiation and filling.
+The list class `clarus::List` now provides an `empty()` method (to match the one provided by OpenCV's `cv::Mat` class) and an implementation of the comma operator to support single-line instantiation and filling.
 For example, to return an integer list containing four arguments, instead of:

     List<int> l;
     l.append(1);